 I also became a proud associate of UcandoIT as a visiting tutor in 2011, meeting all sorts of extraordinary people managing their physical disabilities and assisting them to get online and own their digital device.

-My professional development has benefited, which has led me to attempt very local drop in sessions for local people in various areas of south east London.
-These sessions attempted accessible and comfortable digital situations, offering support and insight to people in owning a device – costs in time or money, simple hygiene and good ergonomics.
-My tai chi practice informs my work too, especially ergonomics!
-I like to encourage small learning packages to achieve an end goal, as learning can be done in a variety of ways, not just digital literacy.
+Since realising the need for carers and clients to have a more engaged and accessible approach to all things digital, I’ve created a meetup group to bring other professionals together, and attempted very local drop in sessions for local people in various areas of south east London.
+These sessions accessible and comfortable digital situations, offering support and insight to people in owning a device – costs in time or money, simple hygiene and good ergonomics.
+Ergonomics is often used but sadly forgotten and replaced with bad habits when it comes to using tablets and computers, but my tai chi practice informs my work too, especially ergonomics!
+Listening to your body can improve productivity and reduce stress, which are just two of the benefits.

-In the past year or so, I’ve been networking and talking with Southwark, Greenwich and Lewisham sensory teams, and have joined the Lewisham NHS Clinical Commissioning Group (CCG) as a member of their Patient Reference Group (PRG).
+In last couple of years, besides delivering training, I’ve been networking and talking with Southwark, Greenwich and Lewisham sensory teams, and joined the Lewisham NHS Clinical Commissioning Group (CCG) as a member of their Patient Reference Group (PRG).